mever-team/FairBench/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)

+## Who is this for?

+- **ML engineers and data scientists** building or evaluating models in Python.
+- **Bias auditors and compliance teams** needing standardized, traceable fairness reports.
+- **Researchers** studying AI bias across data modalities (tabular, vision, LLMs, etc).
+- **Policymakers and analysts** who want reproducible evidence for decision‑making.
+Consider using the low‑code MAI‑BIAS toolkit for a higher level perspective.

+## About

 FairBench can be imported in Python AI projects to offer standardized exploration of more than 300 fairness concerns.
-It produces reports that can be viewed in various formats (e.g., in the terminal, in the browser) as part of continuous reporting by developers, auditors, and eventually policymakers with a certain degree of technical background.
+In particular, it produces reports that can be viewed in various formats
+(e.g., in the terminal, in the browser) as part of ongoing reporting by developers, auditors, and eventually policymakers with a certain degree of technical background.

-Fairness exploration is not limited to one or a few measure at a time, though single evaluations are still possible in line with other industrial frameworks.
+Fairness exploration is not limited to one or a few measures at a time, though single-measure computations are still available, in line with other industrial frameworks.
 Instead, FairBench includes traceable computations that keep track of intermediate quantities.
-Furthermore, reporting on single metrics retrieves caveats and recommendations extracted through the help of social scientists.
+Furthermore, when reporting focuses single metrics that may miss the bigger picture, it is accompanied by caveats and recommendations extracted through the help of social scientists.

 FairBench is independent of data modality, for example by supporting -among others- regression and multiclass outputs from most popular computational frameworks.
 It can also be used to uncover LLM biases.

-The library can be installed in your environment and called directly from your code.
-BUt it also supports many fairness analysis functionalities in the low-code environment of the
+If you have some coding experience with Python stacks like Pandas and NumPy, the library can be installed in your environment and called directly from your code.
+But it also supports many fairness analysis functionalities for immediate use by non-technical people in the low-code environment of the [MAI-BIAS toolkit](https://mammoth-eu.github.io/mammoth-commons/index.html).
-[MAI-BIAS toolkit](https://mammoth-eu.github.io/mammoth-commons/index.html).

-A comprehensive AI fairness exploration framework. <br>
+## Highlights

 🧱 Build measures from simpler blocks<br>
 📈 Fairness reports and stamps <br>
 ⚖️ Multivalue multiattribute <br>